herrbischoff/awesome-macos-command-line/README.md

 ### Alternative Terminals

-- [iTerm 2](https://iterm2.com) - A better Terminal.app.
+- [iTerm2](https://iterm2.com) - A better Terminal.app.
 - [TotalTerminal](http://totalterminal.binaryage.com) - A system-wide terminal available on a hot-key.
+(Requires System Integrity Protection be disabled.
+If you don't want to disable it, iTerm2 also has this feature.)

 ### Shells